GavinAbercrombie/gavinabercrombie.github.io/_posts/2018-03-26-What-is-the-gold-in-gold-standard-labels-for-NLP?.md

 So, in the absence of ground truth labels, it must be the nature and objectives of the task that give meaning to the gold standard labels:

-<blockquote><em>The value of the gold derives from the task definition for the annotation effort, which in turn derives from combined judgements about practicality and utility on the part of developers.</em></blockquote>
-Oxford handbook of Cognitive Science
+<blockquote><em>The value of the gold derives from the task definition for the annotation effort, which in turn derives from combined judgements about practicality and utility on the part of developers.</em> Oxford handbook of Cognitive Science</blockquote>

 That probably sounds pretty flaky if you’re used to hard logic and reasoning, but it’s all we have and it seems to work okay for many practical applications.